lavaman131/dinov2.cpp/README.md

 used by PyTorch.

 ## Quantization

+Todo:
+Quantization is not currently supported for dinov2.cpp

 `vit.cpp` supports many quantization strategies from ggml such as q4_0, q4_1, q5_0, q5_1 and q8_0 types.
 You can quantize a model in F32 (the patch embedding is in F16) to one of these types by using the `./bin/quantize`